gianm/druid/docs/content/ingestion/intro.md

 access deep storage during a query, helping it offer the best query latencies possible.
 It also means that you must have enough disk space both in deep storage and across your Historical nodes for the data you plan to load.

-See the [Design](../design/design.html) page for more details on how Druid stores and manages your data.
+See the [Design](design.html) page for more details on how Druid stores and manages your data.

+## Batch vs. streaming

-## Common methods
+## Comparison of ingestion methods

 Druid's most common data ingestion methods are listed in the table below, along with comparisons to help you choose the best one for your situation.